OldWer/Metaphoric/README.md

 <img src="./Pictures/20250117_132145.jpg" width="512">

 # Building the Metaphoric
-Note: The main PCB fits in the original Oric-1/Atmos case (the keyboard PCB does not!).
+<b>Note</b>: The main PCB fits in the original Oric-1/Atmos case (the keyboard PCB does not!).
 If you would like to use the main PCB with the original keyboard and case, do not install J10 (TRRS socket) and J7 (auxiliary connector that supports the additional switches on the keyboard).
+Also the chips on the bottom of the board (IC5, IC6, IC15/18, IC10) cannot be socketed; they must be soldered directly to the board or the original case won't close.